bustad/path2hash/README.md

 # path2hash

-These are utilities to help clean-up disk space, backup important files, find new files and changed files, and to verify written files.
+These are utilities to help clean up disk space, backup important files, find new files and changed files, and to verify written files.

 ## Disk clean-up